johnisom/time_manager/README.md

 ## TODOS

+* Allow `VIEW` if currently in session.
+Will probably say 'Currently: ' instead of 'Stopped: ' and show timestamp with no message.
 * ~~Add docstrings to all functions without them~~
 * Create longer, better, and more descriptive docstrings for all functions
 * ~~Clean up all functions~~